yczeng/.dotfiles/README.md

 Then login to i3 and import `.bashrc` and the `i3` and `i3status` folders from the `.config` folder into the home directory.

+Also save the `wallpaper.jpg` file into the `Pictures` folder so that you can look at a dope LOTR background for some Feng Shui.

 ### Packages to install
 - `sudo apt install acpi`
 - `sudo apt install arandr`